Protobuild/Protobuild/README.md

 Getting Started
 ------------------

-Whether you're looking to start using Protobuild in your own project, or using it to generate an existing project, documentation such as usage guides can be found on the [Read the Docs](https://protobuild.readthedocs.org/).
+Whether you're looking to start using Protobuild in your own project, or using it to generate an existing project, documentation such as usage guides can be found on [Read the Docs](https://protobuild.readthedocs.org/).

 Supported Platforms
 --------------------